eric-keller/npp-cloud/tf-mod2-demo1/README.md

 ## Modify
 In provider.tf, change the two locations which say FILL-IN.
 The first points to the json file that was downloaded when creating a service account.
 The second is the project name.

 In main.tf, update the firewall resource where it says FILL-IN to match your GCP project name.
+Or, you can simply delete that line and it will use the project name defined in provider.tf.

 ## To Run
 ```